-- The director will notify all staff of any emergency closing via phone/text message. - In the event of an emergency or weather-related closing, the following broadcasters will be alerted: WIVB, WKBW, WIVB and the closure will be posted on Facebook. - Information Technology staff will send all B&ECPL libraries e-mail notification of closings or service disruptions.
-IT will be notified of such disruptions by the Library Director or designee.
+- The director or a designee will announce closings and contact staff directly, including pertinent information for staff, such as when employees should report to work.
+Staff can also contact the director if there are questions about the library's status. - In the event of an emergency or weather-related closing, the following broadcasters will be alerted: Channels 2, 4, 7 and WBEN (and affiliates), WBFO. - Director or designee will follow the Emergency Closing Procedures. - Information Technology staff will send all B&ECPL libraries e-mail notification of closings or service disruptions.
 In addition, the information will be posted in a red banner on the website and on the Intranet home page.